Jiahao004/CapsuleGNN/README.md

 | COLLAB     |        |          |          |
 | COLORS-3   | 0.8350 | 0.8264   | 0.8350   |

-all the experiment are done with the hyperparameters below with 5 fold cross validation:
+all the experiments are done with the hyperparameters below with 5 fold cross validation:
 |Parameters Name          |Val       |
 |-------------------------|:--------:|
 | learning_rate           | 0.001    |